International public health emergencies: 21st century pandemics and future preparedness

 The pandemic exposed important limitations in public health capabilities at all levels.
 Some were related to the available scientific knowledge and to making difficult decisions under great uncertainty.
 It also revealed weaknesses in global health cooperation and the problems of the lack of sanctions for countries that did not adopt the recommendations.

-In addition, there were great problems with communication between authorities, specialists and the general public.
-In many places the population was exposed to headlines and public statements with confusing and alarming terminology.
-Even uncommon terms such as "pandemic" anticipated a much more severe influenza A (H1N1) epidemic than it finally turned out to be.
-After all, the evidence initially available showed an alarming lethality, up to five times greater than what was experienced in the following months.
-This generated distrust toward global health and public health authorities in many countries.
-In fact, in many cases they were accused of being influenced by the commercial interests of companies manufacturing vaccines and antiviral treatments.
+There were also major problems with communication between authorities, specialists and the general public.
+In many places, the population was exposed to headlines and public statements containing confusing and alarming terminology.
+Terms that were still relatively unfamiliar, such as "pandemic", foreshadowed an influenza A (H1N1) epidemic far more severe than what ultimately materialised.
+After all, the evidence available at the time indicated an alarming case fatality rate, up to five times higher than what was experienced in the months that followed.
+This generated distrust towards global and public health authorities in many countries.
+In fact, in many cases they were accused of being influenced by the commercial interests of vaccine and antiviral manufacturers.
 However, no conclusive evidence of large-scale corruption was found.
-In any case, it raised a great deal of debate about the enormous influence of the pharmaceutical industry on public health decisions.
+In any case, it sparked a wide-ranging debate about the enormous influence of the pharmaceutical industry on public health decision-making (WHO, 2011)World Health Organization.
+(2011).
+Strengthening response to pandemics and other public-health emergencies: Report of the Review Committee on the Functioning of the International Health Regulations (2005) and on Pandemic Influenza (H1N1) 2009.
+World Health Organization. https://www.who.int/publications/i/item/strengthening-response-to-pandemics-and-other-public-health-emergencies.

 The West African Ebola epidemic of 2013-16